0xj3st3r/key-hunter/README.md

-# key-hunte - Android Security Research Tool
+# key-hunter - Android Security Research Tool

 This tool automates the process of searching for sensitive keys and tokens in Android APKs by: